Davey8716/Youtube-Endless-Scroll-Blocker/README.md

 ## Tray controls

+- **Start with Windows** registers or removes the app for the current Windows user.
+It is off by default.
 - **Turn Off / Turn On** temporarily disables or enables every blocker for the current session.
+- **Pause** disables every blocker for 5, 15, or 30 minutes, then turns blocking back on automatically.
+While active, the tray entry shows the selected pause duration; selecting **Turn On** resumes blocking early.
 - **Block home and discovery feeds** controls YouTube's non-video recommendation feeds.
 - **Block watch-page suggestions** controls the recommendations sidebar beside a video.
 - **Block comments** controls the comments overlay that appears after the video player has been scrolled out of view.